stracquadaniolab/mooda/README.md

 - **-it**: Number of iterations.
 The -it parameter should increase with the sequence size.
-It improves solution quality more than -p parameter, however the computing time increase as well
+It improves solution quality more than -p parameter, however the computing time increase as well.

 - **-a**: Archive size, amount of non-dominated solutions to store at each algorithm iteration, allow to use smaller values for the pool size.